slatedocs/slate/source/includes/_message.md

 }
 ```

-A Message Group also follow the composition of message.
-It has body and headers as well.
+A Message Group also follows the composition of message.
+It has a body and headers as well.

-The headers contained the info of this message sequence.
-And the body is just like a container to store its entries.
+The headers contained the info of the message sequence.
+And the body is acts as a container that stores its entries.

 #### Headers